 “Of the 29 models evaluated so far in our small overlap frontal crash test, these 13 cars offer the highest level of all-around crash protection,” says Adrian Lund, IIHS president.
 “We’re pleased to recognize them with our new Top Safety Pick+ award for 2013.”

 IIHS rates vehicles good, acceptable, marginal or poor based on performance in a moderate overlap frontal crash, small overlap frontal crash, side impact and rollover, plus evaluations of seat/head restraints for protection against neck injuries in rear impacts.
 Top Safety Pick+ winners must earn good ratings for occupant protection in at least 4 of 5 evaluations, with no less than acceptable in the fifth test.

-For 2013, 117 additional vehicles earn Top Safety Pick.
+For 2013,.
 To qualify for Top Safety Pick vehicles must have good ratings for occupant protection in the moderate overlap frontal test, side impact, rollover and rear tests, regardless of their small overlap rating.

 “Models that earn Top Safety Pick also offer outstanding protection in many crashes,” Lund says.
 “These vehicles are much safer choices than most vehicles on the market just five years ago.”

 IIHS introduced the small overlap test in 2012 to further improve occupant protection in frontal crashes.
 Luxury/near luxury midsize cars were the first group of vehicles evaluated, followed by midsize moderately priced cars.
 IIHS will announce additional Top Safety Pick+ winners as it continues to test models.
 Results for small SUVs are expected in the spring.